Personalise your discussion guide

 I want to have less psoriasis flares

-I want an option that works best for someone with my medical history
+I want a treatment option that works best for someone with my medical history

 I want to be able to participate in physical activities with less pain from my psoriasis

-Other (Your guide will contain a space for you to add details)
+Other (your personalised guide will contain a space for you to add in details).

-Psychological health goals: drag the items below to rank in order of priority.
-Click the view button to remove a goal from your list if it isn’t a priority.
+2. Quality of life goals – drag the items below to rank in order of priority.
+Click on the 👁 button to remove a goal from your list if it isn’t a priority.

-I want to improve my confidence and self-esteem in social situations
+I want to improve my confidence and self-esteem in different aspects of life

-I want the confidence to engage in an intimate relationship and not be embarrassed by my psoriasis
+I want to have an intimate relationship and start a family

-Other (Your guide will contain a space for you to add details)
+Other (your personalised guide will contain a space for you to add in details)

-Treatment experiences can differ for everyone, and this will help your dermatologist identify what may work best for you.
+Treatment experiences can vary from person to person.
+Understanding your past treatment options can help your dermatologist determine what may work best for you.

 Please rank your satisfaction with each of the types of treatment you have tried so far